codeforamerica/form-flow/README.md

 ### Static Pages

-Unlike Screens, Static Pages are HTML content not part of a flow.
+Unlike Screens, Static Pages are HTML content and are not part of a flow.
 Examples include the home page, privacy policy, or FAQ.

-This starter app contains a home page (`index.html`) and FAQ (`faq.html`) as examples in the `resources/templates` folder.

 Generally your application would have a static page controller (named something like StaticPageController.java) file.
 At a minimum, it would handle the routing to your home